bal-code-camp-rest-oidc/documentation/camp-worklog/Day-4.md

     realms/workshop docker.io/luechtdiode/oidc-ws-library-server:latest

 ```
-We could use the postman-testcases to authenticate on keykloak in openshift (getting the access-token) and calling the rest-api in the dockerized backend-server.
+We could use the postman-testcases to authenticate on keykloak in openshift (getting the access-token) and calling the REST-API in the dockerized backend-server.

 The same tasks we applied to the library-client implementation of lab2.

-### Completed Image builds available via docker.io
+### Completed Image Builds Available Via docker.io

 After the Github-Actions finished successfully, the built images are pushed into our docker.io repo [luechtdiode/oidc-ws-library-server](https://hub.docker.com/repository/docker/luechtdiode/oidc-ws-library-server) and [luechtdiode/oidc-ws-library-client](https://hub.docker.com/repository/docker/luechtdiode/oidc-ws-library-client).

-## Deploy via ArgoCD
+## Deploy Via ArgoCD

 The deployment in OpenShift is made by gitops, managed by [ArgoCd](https://argocd.baloise.dev/applications/okd4-sampleconfig?operation=false).
 Our gitops-repo is located at [okd4-sampleconfig](https://github.com/bal-code-camp-rest-oidc/okd4-appconfig/tree/master/okd4-sampleconfig).